roweno-heijmans/roweno.academic-kickstart/content/publication/InterestRate.md

 publication_types = ["7"]

 # Publication name and optional abbreviated version.
-publication = "Revisions requested at _Journal of Environmental Economics and Management_" publication_short = ""
+publication = "_Journal of Environmental Economics and Management_"
+publication_short = ""

 # Is this a selected publication? (true/false)